-This Policy applies to allegations of Sexual Harassment made against a student or an employee of WFBH or a third party and allegations of Sexual Misconduct made against a student, regardless of sex, sexual orientation, sexual identity, gender expression, or gender identity.
-Allegations of sex discrimination and harassment made against a student or employee of Wake Forest University will be addressed under the Wake Forest University Sex and Gender Discrimination and Harassment Policy and Grievance Procedures.
+This Policy applies to allegations of Sexual Harassment and Sexual Misconduct made by or against a student or an employee of Wake Forest or a third party, regardless of sex, sexual orientation, sexual identity, gender expression, or gender identity.
+Allegations of Sexual Harassment and Sexual Misconduct made by or against a student or employee of Wake Forest University Baptist Medical Center, Wake Forest University Health Sciences, or Wake Forest University School of Medicine will be addressed under the Wake Forest University Baptist Medical Center Sex and Gender Discrimination and Harassment Policy and Grievance Procedures.

-The Title IX Sexual Harassment Pre-Hearing and Hearing Grievance Procedures apply only to allegations of Sexual Harassment in an Education Program or Activity (as defined herein), and to alleged Sexual Misconduct (if any) arising from the same facts and circumstances as the allegations of Sexual Harassment.
-The Sexual Misconduct Pre-Hearing and Hearing Grievance Procedures will apply to allegations of Sexual Misconduct made against students and, at the direction of the Title IX Coordinator, to related allegations of Retaliation.
+The Title IX Sexual Harassment Pre-Hearing and Hearing Grievance Procedures apply only to allegations of Sexual Harassment in Wake Forest's Education Program or Activity (as defined herein), and to alleged Sexual Misconduct (if any) arising from the same facts and circumstances as the allegations of Sexual Harassment.5 The Sexual Misconduct Pre-Hearing and Applicable Hearing and Administrative Grievance Procedures will apply to allegations of Sexual Misconduct and, at the direction of the Title IX Coordinator, to related allegations of Retaliation.
 Allegations of Retaliation that do not occur within the context of an existing investigation or hearing will be determined by the Title IX Coordinator following an investigation.
-Allegations of sexual harassment and sexual misconduct that are not made against employees and that are not covered under the scope of this Policy will be addressed in accordance with the Wake Forest Baptist Medical Center Harassment Policy.

-1.05 Information for Parents and Guardians of Minors
+1.05 Information for Parents of Minors and Guardians